 Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients into another meal.

-- Lightly steam fresh vegetables rather than using a frozen product
+- Lightly steam fresh vegetables instead of a frozen product

 - Substitute a cream sauce for the canned soup